Scythe-Anticheat/Scythe-Anticheat/README.md

 # How To Use?
-To install this anticheat to your realm/world you need to install the .mcpack and apply it to your world, once you do that join that world and use "/function setup/init".
-This will give you a command block which then you need to add this command: "function main".
+To install this anticheat to your realm/world you need to install the .mcpack and apply it to your world and it should be fully up and running

 To recieve anti-cheat alerts use this command: ```/function notify```